Black suffrage

-Black suffrage refers to black people's right to vote and has long been an issue in countries established under conditions of black minorities.
+Black suffrage refers to Black people's right to vote and has long been an issue in countries established under conditions of Black minorities as well as, in some cases (notoriously South Africa under apartheid and Rhodesia), Black majorities.

 United States

 Suffrage in the United States has had many advances and setbacks.
 Prior to the Civil War and the Reconstruction Amendments to the U.S. Constitution some free Black men in the United States were given the right to vote.
 However, this right was often abridged, or taken away.
 Following Emancipation, Black people were theoretically equal before the law, including theoretical suffrage for Black women from 1920.
-Black men were given voting rights in 1870, while black women were effectively banned until the passage of the Voting Rights Act of 1965.
+Black men were given voting rights in 1870, while Black women were effectively banned until the passage of the Voting Rights Act of 1965.